 Developer

-Regular expressions look intimidating but follow logical rules.
-Learn the core syntax, common patterns for email and phone validation, and how to test regex patterns instantly.
+Regular expressions look intimidating but follow logical, learnable rules.
+Learn the core syntax, understand common patterns for validation, and test regex instantly with live match highlighting.

 Free Tool